TermuxHackz/WebShell/README.md

 #### [+] Dont just be a defacer alone!, do cool shits with the webshell.

 # Created by
-<h5> TermuxHackz Society Team Members - AnonyminHack5 </h5>
+<b>TermuxHackz Society Team Members - AnonyminHack5</b>

-<p>ths1335.php is a powerful webshell which has several and multiple features which are useful for spammers, defacers and also
+<br><br>
-useful for those who loves to try cool shits too haha ^_^.
+Ths1335.php is a powerful webshell which has several and multiple features which are useful for spammers, defacers and also useful for those who loves to try cool shits too haha ^_^.
 It contains, Fake Mailer, Whois scan, iplookup, Cracking Cpanel, Whm, Admin Panel Finder and so much more.
-This help bypass site security and not like other shells. </p>
+This help bypass site security and not like other shells.

 # Steps to use this webshell
 ```